Table of Contents

 Creating a top 10 list often involves extensive research, but it is not immune to limitations.

-The authors of these lists may not have the opportunity to test every available RIB model thoroughly.
+The authors of these lists (by a human or AI) may not have the opportunity to test every available RIB model thoroughly and rely only on information spread over the internet.

-As a result, the list may overlook some hidden gems that didn’t make it onto their radar.
+As a result, the list may overlook some hidden gems as well that didn’t make it onto their radar.

-Additionally, the criteria used to rank the boats may vary, and crucial features or factors that are important to you might be overlooked or undervalued.
+The criteria used to rank the boats vary.
+Additionally, crucial features or factors that are important to you might be overlooked.
+They also might be undervalued.

 4. Overemphasis on Brand Popularity